The School’s primary method of communication with regard to news and events, scheduling, registration and requests for payment is by email.

 Regular attendance is expected of all students, understanding that illness, family emergency, or religious observances may require lesson or class cancellation.
 Please provide 24 hours notice when possible if you cannot attend a lesson or class.

-For Private Lessons, the school provides one make-up in December/early January for any student absences from September to December and a second make-up in June for any absences from January through late May.
+For Private Lessons, the school provides one make-up in December/early-January for any student absences from September to December and a second make-up in June for any absences from January through late-May.
+The school provides students enrolled in every-other-week lessons (by arrangement only) one make-up for any student absence from September through late-May.
 Missed make-ups and additional student absences cannot be made up or credited.

 Public School vacation weeks are not part of the school year schedule of lessons.
 These weeks are sometimes used for scheduling make-ups.